 High Standard of Rowing

 The quality of University rowing around the world is exceptional.
-This has been driven primarily by the United States Collegiate programmes.
+Primarily the United States Collegiate programmes have driven this.
 Their desire to win, their ability to fundraise and their will to invest in recruitment has driven this performance.

 Coaches in the United States aspire to run College Rowing programmes, not coach internationally.
-Job security is better; there are health insurance and pension provision.
+Job security is better, on top of the salary there is health insurance and pension provision.
 Plus the support and aspiration of the Alumni and Athletic Departments are strong.
-If you are a good coach and employ a great recruiter, then you can pick your athletes from around the world.
+If you are a good coach and employ a great recruiter, you can pick your athletes from around the world.

-Except, you will need to convince the athletes to come to your University instead of going to your oppositions University.
+Except, you will need to convince the athletes to come to your University instead of going to the opposition.

-What can you offer them that will entice them to come to your institution?
+What can you offer to entice them to come to your institution?